monora/rgl/README.md

 documentation as a *cheap* reference for RGL.
 He and Robert also gave feedback and many ideas for RGL.

-Dave Thomas for [RDoc](https://rdoc.sourceforge.net) which generated what you read and matz for Ruby.
+Dave Thomas for [RDoc](https://ruby.github.io/rdoc/) which generated what you read and matz for Ruby.
 Dave included in the latest version of RDoc (alpha9) the module {RGL::DOT} which is used instead of Roberts module to visualize graphs.

 Jeremy Bopp, John Carter, Sascha Doerdelmann, Shawn Garbett, Andreas Schörk, Dan Čermák, Kirill Lashuk and Markus Napp for contributing additions, test cases and bugfixes.
-The complete list of contributers is [here](https://github.com/monora/rgl/contributors).
+The complete list of contributors is [here](https://github.com/monora/rgl/contributors).

 ## Links